Posts

 Image

-Four young women walk together into a glowing horizon between autumn and winter. πŸŽ₯ Film Overview Detail Information Title Little Women Director / Screenplay Greta Gerwig Based on Little Women by Louisa May Alcott (1868) Genre Drama, Period, Coming-of-age Release Date December 25, 2019 (USA) Runtime 135 minutes Main Cast Saoirse Ronan (Jo), Florence Pugh (Amy), Emma Watson (Meg), Eliza Scanlen (Beth), TimothΓ©e Chalamet (Laurie), Laura Dern (Marmee), Meryl Streep (Aunt March) Music Alexandre Desplat Cinematography Yorick Le Saux Awards Academy Award for Best Costume Design + 5 Oscar nominations πŸ“– Plot Summary Greta Gerwig's Little Women refuses a straight line.
+Header illustration for the film review essay of Little Women (2019).
+Illustration created for editorial movie review purposes. πŸŽ₯ Film Overview Detail Information Title Little Women Director / Screenplay Greta Gerwig Based on Little Women by Louisa May Alcott (1868) Genre Drama, Period, Coming-of-age Release Date December 25, 2019 (USA) Runtime 135 minutes Main Cast Saoirse Ronan (Jo), Florence Pugh (Amy), Emma Watson (Meg), Eliza Scanlen (Beth), TimothΓ©e Chalamet (Laurie), Laura Dern (Marmee), Meryl Streep (Aunt March) Music Alexandre Desplat Cinematography Yorick Le Saux Awards Academy Award for Best Costume Design + 5 Oscar nominations πŸ“– Plot Summary Greta Gerwig's Little Women refuses a straight line.
 Instead, it moves back and forth in time—between the warmth of childhood and the cooler, more complicated realities of adulthood.
 This structure isn't merely stylistic; it mirrors how memory works.
 We don't leave the past behind.
-We carry it with us, reshaped by loss and experience.
-Jo March appears first as a yo...
+We carry it with us, reshaped by loss...

 Before Sunrise (1995) Review – When Conversation Becomes Connection